 Probably very little.

-Are Americans all ignorant?
+So are Americans all ignorant?
 Well, that’s a longer story, which I’ll tell here.

 Let me speak from personal experience…